Multiobjective Aerodynamic Design Optimization of the NASA Common Research Model: Introduction

 Aerodynamic design optimization refers to optimizing the wing and control surface cross-sectional shapes, typically to minimize drag or maximize the lift-to-drag ratio (aka, the aerodynamic efficiency).
 As a result, it forms a routine part of the detailed design phase of aircraft design when the major design decisions are locked in.
 Conventionally, the aircraft wing is optimized for the cruise condition, which is reasonable given that it is the most dominant segment of a commercial aircraft's mission.
 In this regard, it is quite common to consider a constant operating condition for the cruise segment.
 In principle, this is not a valid assumption because the aircraft weight is constantly decreasing along this segment (due to fuel consumption), resulting in changing required thrust, which in turn changes the operating angle of attack, Mach and Reynolds numbers; we provide a graphical illustration in \Cref{fig:cruise_pts}.

 In principle, one must consider a range of angles of attack, Mach, and Reynolds numbers in optimizing the wing shape.
 The aerodynamic design optimization discussion group (ADODG)~\footnote{\url{https://sites.google.com/view/mcgill-computational-aerogroup/adodg}}, accordingly, propounds $3$ and $9$ point ``multi-point`` design optimization, which considers a weighted average over a set of operating conditions from the cruise segment.
 Those problems, however, involve a predefined weight for each sub-segment, which would need some domain knowledge to be specified appropriately.
-In this work, we argue that each sub-segment for the cruise must be simultaneously optimized, as opposed to scalarizing them using a bunch of weights.
+In this work, we argue that each sub-segment for the cruise segment must be simultaneously optimized, as opposed to scalarizing them using a bunch of weights.
 This is for the following reasons.
 First, we anticipate that the designs at individual sub-segments are conflicting with each other -- that is, the optimal design at one segment can be sub-optimal at another.
 Second, the choice of weights, inevitably, affects the final design and hence must be carefully chosen, which might not be practical.
-Finally, simultaneously optimizing all objectives recovers an ensemble of solutions, of which the scalarized ``multi-point'' solution is one.
-We illustrate this on a synthetic test function, the ZDT3 test function, in \Cref{fig:zdt3}.
-Such a simultaneous optimization of a set of conflicting objectives is called multiobjective optimization, which forms the focus of this work.
-We provide a formal introduction in \Cref{sec:problem_statement}.
+Finally, simultaneously optimizing all objectives recovers an ensemble of solutions, of which the scalarized ``multi-point'' solution is one. \mg{Specifically, minimizing a weighted sum with strictly positive weights always yields a Pareto–optimal solution (hence a scalarized solution is on the Pareto front).
+However, the converse requires convexity of the attainable objective set: in nonconvex problems linear scalarizations cannot recover Pareto points in concave regions of the front, which motivates the use of direct multiobjective methods like ours.} We illustrate this on a synthetic test function, the ZDT3 test function, in \Cref{fig:zdt3}, and provide a concrete theoretical justification in \Cref{sec:multip_v_multiob}.

+Such a simultaneous optimization of a set of conflicting objectives is called multiobjective optimization, which forms the focus of this work -- we provide a formal introduction in \Cref{sec:problem_statement}.
+This is crucial for aircraft design because the design space can include regions of both \mg{conflicting} and \mg{nonconflicting} designs; this is shown in \Cref{fig:crm_pareto}, where we consider the aircraft drag at two different cruise points, which are to be minimized.
+When designs are \mg{nonconflicting} (as in the bottom right of \Cref{fig:crm_pareto}), then a multipoint optimum, regardless of the choice of weights, will find the same optimal design.
+However, when the designs are \mg{conflicting}, a ``Pareto optimal'' set of designs must be recovered (red circles in \Cref{fig:crm_pareto}).
+Therefore, efficient methods to simultaneously optimize objectives at multiple operating conditions are crucial -- this work makes contributions in that direction.